vranystepan/nagios-go-vcsa-health/README.md

 ### Sample error

 Time to time VAMI is protesting against any interaction.
 I don't know why but the output is always like 'unauthenticated.'
 The idea is to raise a critical warning so monitoring administrator knows that something happend at the API side.
+You'll get the same error when you're trying to log in with unauthorized user account or incorrect credentials.

 ```bash
 ./vcsa-health --host=vcenter.fqdn --username=user_name --password=wrong_pass --subcommand=database